SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

 Hahn and Meitner, German chemists, working in the laboratory.
 Otto Hahn (1879-1968, at left) and Lise Meitner (1878-1968) worked together in Berlin for nearly 30 years.
-In the 1930s they worked on uranium bombarded with neutrons, initially not realising that fission was occurring.
-In 1938, Meitner fled Nazi Germany (she was Jewish) to Sweden.
-By 1939, both Hahn and Meitner had worked out that nuclear fission was taking place.
-This led to the building of the first atomic bomb.
-Hahn received the 1944 Nobel Prize in Chemistry.
+Despite her talent Meitner faced prejudice as a woman and a Jew.
+In the 1930s they worked on uranium bombarded with neutrons initially not realising that fission was occurring.
+In the late 1930s with the rise of Nazi Germany, Meitner left for Sweden where she built up her research group.
+In 1939 Hahn in Germany and, a month later, Meitner in Sweden announced that they had obtained nuclear fission for the first time.
+Hahn was awarded the Nobel Prize in Chemistry in 1944.

 Model release not available.
 Property release not required.